At Ford factories, Boston Dynamics’s robot dog Spot is teaming up with a new robotic friend

 Rise of the machines

 The push for industrial use represents a pivot of sorts for Boston Dynamics, which is best-known for making DARPA-funded robots with potential military applications, such as BigDog and Atlas.
 (The company was acquired by Google in 2013, then sold to the Japanese holding company Softbank four years later.)
-Although Boston Dynamics is still developing Atlas as way to research robotic movements, it’s no longer doing research or development for DARPA, and it’s pushing Spot as its first truly commercial product.
+Although Boston Dynamics is still developing Atlas as a way to research robotic movements, it’s no longer doing research or development for DARPA, and it’s pushing Spot as its first truly commercial product.

 There’s a sense that the company is trying to make its robots seem a little less menacing in the process.
 Earlier this month, Spot served as a cheerleader for a baseball team, and last week served as a backup dancer for the Japanese composer and programmer Daito Manabe and the performing arts group Rhizomatiks on NHK Songs, a music show in Japan.
 Spot’s dance moves aren’t new, but it’s increasingly performing them outside of the lab.

-Note: This story has been updated to clarify that Spot can be programmed to work autonomously, though it is not autonomous in Ford’s implementation.